app-generator/docs-old/samples/django/django-routing.md

 ![Django Routing - Dynamic Content Route.](<../../.gitbook/assets/image (4).png>)

-#### New Route - Random Images
+## New Route - Random Images

 This route will pull a random image from a public (and free) service and inject the returned content into the browser response.
-To achieve this goal, we need a new Python library called `requests` to pull the random image with ease.&#x20;
+To achieve this goal, we need a new Python library called `requests` to pull the random image with ease.

-&#x20;The controller code should be defined in `sample/views.py`. &#x20;
+The controller code should be defined in `sample/views.py`.

 ```python
 ...